Running a business without tangible results is a waste of scarce resources.

 In an Employee Recognition: Low Cost, High Impact report, only one in three workers in the U.S strongly agree that they are recognized for their good work at the workplace.

-Support agents and customers enjoy mutually stimulating interactions when there is emotional convergence.
+Support agents and customers enjoy mutually stimulating interactions when there is emotional convergence via employee engagement strategies.
 These agents drive the conversation and are able to engage customers on that level when they are motivated.

 Ways to encourage employee engagement: